Why Should I Make a Chapbook?

 Speaking of test runs, if you want an especially nice touch, you'll want to use card stock as the cover, which comes in a variety of colors at your local Staples or other office supply store.
 But don't make the mistake I made, and never think to test your printer with card stock until the week before you need a chapbook.
 My laser printer is incapable of printing to cardstock; it just will not go through the machine.
 This may be true of all laser printers.
 I don't know.

 Now, for the smoothest ride, you're going to want to print a test run, still without poetry, to see where your poems are going to go.
 Basically, you're going to open your publishing program of choice.
 I used word.
-Make a number of pages with the only writing on the page the corresponding page number.
-You can see what I mean on the right.
+Make a number of pages

 Now is the most frustrating part of this process.
 Figuring out how to print double sided, in landscape.
 It's going to be different for every printer.
 Perhaps your printer is physically capable of printing on two sides.
 But more than likely, it is not, and you'll just have to remember which way to put paper back in the printer, and what side up, to print double sided.
 REMEMBER THIS.
 Write it down.
 You're going to think you can remember it.
 But you can't.
 Just trust me.